h-sip/dogs-as-a-service-pipeline/README.md

 ## 📈 Business Impact

+### Findings & Business Impact Narrative
+The Overview dashboard highlights that longevity skews toward small and toy companion breeds: the top cohort includes Toy Poodle, Maltese, Pekingese, and several terriers with expected lifespans around 14–17 years.
+Breed counts cluster in the medium and small size categories, with extra‑large breeds comparatively rare—signaling narrower supply and higher ownership costs.
+Among breeds rated highly for families, dominant temperament traits are intelligent, affectionate, alert, loyal and friendly, indicating lower training friction and reduced return‑to‑shelter risk.

+Business impact: adoption teams can prioritize small/medium, high‑affection/intelligence breeds for family placements to raise success rates; retailers and insurers can align assortments and pricing with the prevalent size mix and lifespan bands; training providers can productize curricula around the most common family‑friendly traits (playfulness, energy, protectiveness).
+The Find Your Own Dog assistant further shortens time‑to‑match by converting lifestyle descriptions into data‑grounded recommendations, consistently constrained by the active dataset filters.

 ### Analytical Insights Delivered
 - **Family Matching**: Optimal breed recommendations for households
 - **Longevity Analysis**: Breed lifespan patterns and predictions